AndrewJBateman/ionic-angular-github/README.md

 ## :clipboard: Status & To-do List

 * Status: Working menu system but page content to be added.
-Updated may 2021
-* To-do: Change search result page to be a user profile with number of repos etc. and a photo.
+* To-do: Fix darkmode.
+Change search result page to be a user profile with number of repos etc. and a photo.
 Add user repo detail page.

 ## :clap: Inspiration